gleechi/gleechi.github.io/pages/unity/unity_component_myvirtualgrasp.md

 Pay attention to the Console in case there is anything you may need to take care of manually to complete the auto-setup process.

 The integer value (0 in the image) relates to the element of the Sensors list that you want to auto-configure.
-In most cases you will have only one avatar in your scene that is controlled by a single controller, so 0 is the default.
+In most cases you will have only one avatar in your scene that is controlled by a single sensor, so 0 is the default.
 However, if you use multiple sensor elements, you can also quickly auto-configure them by modifying the integer value.

-{% include callout.html content="**Sensors** is a list that allows you to add multiple elements if you like.
-All of them will share the same interface, so in the descriptions below, we will focus on the importance of each element for each Sensor." type="primary" %}

 <!--
 <div class="panel-group" id="accordion1">